How to Build Marketing Funnels with Email

 Now that you understand what the marketing funnel is, I’ll describe the stages of the marketing funnel and give you email marketing strategies for each stage.

-At the top of your marketing funnel is awareness.
+Awareness is the first of the marketing funnel stages.
 During this stage, prospects that are strangers to your brand and company learn who you are.
-Focus on establishing yourself as a thought leader within your industry.
-This is your opportunity to start building a trust relationship with your prospects.
+This is your opportunity to start building a trusted relationship with your prospects.

 Not sure what free content to send in your emails?
 Let’s say you’re a personal trainer who’s trying to acquire more customers with email.
 Here are some ideas for content you could include in an automated email series to your subscribers: